lumapps/lumapps-extensions-templates/docs/extensions/extension-playground.md

 ### Local Test
 The Playground is basically made to offer a Local Test environment for your extension.
 This local environment emulate a LumApps platform to let you render and connect your extension parts.
 From there you can test all parts of your extension and see if its work as expected all together.

-To emulate a LumApps platform you can use some options such as the Theme switcher to visualize your extension with a Ligh or Dark Theme, and a language field to test the translations of your extension.
+To emulate a LumApps platform you can use some options such as the Theme switcher to visualize your extension with a Light or Dark Theme, and a language field to test the translations of your extension.

 ### Login
-The Playground allow you to signin to your LumApps test platform with your credentials.
+The Playground allow you to sign in to your LumApps test platform with your credentials.
 Once logged in, your account is used by the SDK to emulate the current connected user.
-The login feature give you acces to administration feature within the Playground.
+The login feature gives you access to administration feature within the Playground.

 ### Deployment manager